AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 #### CMake

-CMake is when our makefile is so long that we need to write another script to generate the makefile script.
-While `makefile` looks for a file named `makefile` in the current directory, `CMake` looks for a file named `CMakeLists.txt`.
+CMake kicks in when our makefile is so long that we need to write another script to generate the makefile script.
+Like `makefile` looks for a file named `makefile` in the current directory, `CMake` looks for a file named `CMakeLists.txt`.
 The most common use case is:

 ```bash
 mkdir build